Apply for a Marriage Commissioner Licence or to Renew

 - Valid credit card and valid debit card payments

 - Money order or cheque payable to Minister of Finance, or

 - Cash or debit payments (in person only)

 What is the fee for a marriage licence?

 For current fees and expenses please refer to Vital Statistics Service Fees.

 What additional information do I need to know?

-If you meet the requirements, your marriage commissioner licence is valid for one year after your initial appointment; then you must renew each year or annually thereafter.
+If you meet the requirements, your marriage commissioner licence is valid for one year after your initial appointment and expires March 31; then you must renew each year or annually thereafter.
 If you fail to renew your licence before it expires, you will have to reapply and pay the initial fee.